s-nlp/coqas/README.md

 # CoQAS (Comparative question answering)

+To ensure reproducibility, we publicly release our code and data.

+Additionally, we captured a video to demonstrate how the the system work: https://youtu.be/_DltlG-TMcc

 The current demo is here https://nlp.zhores.net/coqas/

-The highlighting video:

 Please enter the question like "What is better bread or pizza ? " "What is cheaper for travelling plain or bus ?"